Optimal work extraction from quantum batteries based on the expected utility hypothesis: Conclusion

 \subsection{Acknowledgements}

-The authors acknowledge financial support from the project BIRD 2021 "Correlations, dynamics and topology in long-range quantum systems" of the Department of Physics and Astronomy, University of Padova and from the European Union - Next Generation EU within the National Center for HPC, Big Data and Quantum Computing (Project No. CN00000013, CN1 - Spoke 10 Quantum Computing).
+The authors acknowledge financial support from the project BIRD 2021 "Correlations, dynamics and topology in long-range quantum systems" of the Department of Physics and Astronomy, University of Padova, from the European Union - Next Generation EU within the National Center for HPC, Big Data and Quantum Computing (Project No. CN00000013, CN1 - Spoke 10 Quantum Computing) and from the Project "Frontiere Quantistiche" (Dipartimenti di Eccellenza) of the Italian Ministry for Universities and Research.